 In July of 1978, Marchant and Ruth Eldridge filed for (and subsequently received) permission to reduce the number of apartments from five to four, and also to install a dormer at the front of the top floor (the dormer extends across the entire width of the house).

-In October of 1978, they converted the property into four condominium units, the 371 Marlborough Condominium.
+On October 19, 1978, the Eldridges converted the property into four condominium units, the 371 Marlborough Condominium.